 5.2.3.1 Core requirement

-The existing EIRP output power accuracy requirements are adopted for the requirement in normal conditions.
+The existing EIRP power accuracy requirements are adopted for the requirement in normal conditions.
 The accuracy requirement is hence ±2.2 dB.

 As there are now a number of transmitter requirements which are specified as directional requirements the existing directions set name and definition over which the EIRP accuracy is met (i.e. EIRP accuracy directions set) is no longer suitable.
 EIRP accuracy is now be defined over the more general OTA peak directions set(s), the requirement is modified accordingly.